New Delhi – Chennai main line

-The New Delhi–Chennai main line is a railway line connecting Chennai and Delhi cutting across southern part of the Eastern Coastal Plains of India, the Eastern Ghats, the Deccan Plateau and the Yamuna valley.
-It covers a distance of 2182 km across Delhi, Haryana, Uttar Pradesh, Rajasthan, Madhya Pradesh, Maharashtra, Telangana, Andhra Pradesh and Tamil Nadu.
-The route is used by the Grand Trunk Express and as such is referred to by many as the Grand Trunk Route.
+The New Delhi–Chennai line, earlier known as Delhi–Madras line, is an Indian railway line connecting New Delhi and Chennai Central.
+It is one of the seven major trunk routes of the Indian Railways.
+It traverses about 2182 km across the states of Delhi, Haryana, Uttar Pradesh, Rajasthan, Madhya Pradesh, Maharashtra, Telangana, Andhra Pradesh, and Tamil Nadu.
+The line forms part of the planned Diamond Quadrilateral rail network.
+The route is used by the Grand Trunk Express and as such is referred to as the Grand Trunk Route.

-Grand Trunk Express is one of the important trains on Delhi-Chennai main line.

 History

 The Agra–Delhi chord was opened in 1904.
 Some parts of it were relaid during the construction of New Delhi (inaugurated in 1927–28).

 The Agra–Gwalior line was opened by the Maharaja of Gwalior in 1881 and it became the Scindia State Railway.

 The Indian Midland Railway built the Gwalior–Jhansi line and the Jhansi–Bhopal line in 1889.

 The Bhopal–Itarsi line was opened by the Begum of Bhopal in 1884.
 Itarsi was linked with Nagpur between 1923 and 1924.

 The period of construction of the Nagpur–Balharshah line is uncertain.

 The Vijayawad–Madras line was constructed in 1899.

 The Wadi–Secunderabad line was built in 1874 with financing by the Nizam of Hyderabad.
 It later became part of Nizam's Guaranteed State Railway.
 In 1889, the main line of the Nizam's Guaranteed State Railway was extended to Vijayawada, then known as Bezwada.

 With the completion of the Kazipet–Balharshah link in 1929, Madras was directly linked to Delhi.